 The attention of Shareholders is drawn to the fact that the information contained in the RBO (save for the national identification number and address of the beneficial owner) will be available to the public as from 1 September 2019, unless a limited access exemption is applied for and granted.
 Luxembourg national authorities and professionals (as referred to in the AML Act 2004) may request that the Fund gives them access to the information on the beneficial owner(s) of the Fund (as well as its legal owners).
-Investors, their direct or indirect (share)holders who are natural persons, the natural person(s) who directly or indirectly control(s) the Fund, the natural person(s) on whose behalf Investors may act, may qualify as beneficial owner(s), and beneficial owners are under a statutory obligation to provide to the Fund all relevant information about them as referred to above.
+Investors, their direct or indirect (share)holders who are natural persons, the natural person(s) who directly or indirectly control(s) the Fund, the natural person(s) on whose behalf Investors may act, may qualify as beneficial owner(s), and beneficial ownership may evolve or change from time to time in light of the factual or legal circumstances.
+Beneficial owners are under a statutory obligation to provide to the Fund all relevant information about them as referred to above.
 Non-compliance with this obligation may expose beneficial owners to criminal sanctions.